Cariboo Hockey League

 The Cariboo Hockey League was a senior and intermediate ice hockey league in the Cariboo District of British Columbia.
 It operated within the British Columbia Amateur Hockey Association.

-History

-The Cariboo Hockey League (CarHL) was the major Senior A League in the Cariboo Region of British Columbia for a long time.
+The league started in 1936.
+It was the major Senior A League in the Cariboo Region of British Columbia for a long time.
 In 1979, the league merged with other shrinking leagues to form the British Columbia Senior Hockey League.
-The CarHL came back for one season in 1983-84 before disappearing.
+The league returned for one season in 1983–84 before disappearing.